Josh9182/Josh9182/README.md

 Project Name  | Description   |  Topic
 ------------- | ------------- | ------------------
- [Excel Tips and Tricks](https://github.com/Josh9182/Excel-Tips-and-Tricks)| Wrote Excel functions that assist with expediting the data analysis process. | data cleaning, advanced charting, and data formating.
+ [Excel Tips and Tricks](https://github.com/Josh9182/Excel-Tips-and-Tricks)| Wrote Excel functions that assist with expediting the data analysis process. | data cleaning, advanced charting, and data formating. ssssssss | Explored data from BusinessFinancing.co.uk on the world's oldest businesses: when they were founded and which industries they belong to | data manipulation and joins

 ## SQL
 Project Name  | Description   |  Topic